-- 1/4 cup lemon juice fresh or bottled, or orange juice
+- 1/4 cup lemon juice freshly squeezed or bottled, or orange juice

 Prepare the Fruit Filling

-Wash and dice rhubarb into evenly sized , 1/2 inch (1.5cm) approx slices.
+- Wash and dice rhubarb into evenly sized , 1/2 inch (1.5cm) approx pieces.
 Wash and slice strawberries.

-In a small bowl mix cornstarch, filling spices (garam masala or your substitute), salt, and sugar until well combined and lump free.
-Sprinkle evenly over the fruit.
+- In a small bowl mix cornstarch and sugar until well combined and lump free.
+Sprinkle evenly over the fruit with a spoon.

 Prepare the Oat Crumble Topping

-Sprinkle oat topping crumble over the fruit.
-Use a spoon to break up chunks first.
+- Sprinkle oat topping crumble over the fruit.
+Use a spoon to break up any chunks first.

-Bake for 30-40 minutes.
-The crisp is done when the fruit is bubbling and the topping is light brown in the center.
+- Bake uncovered for 30-40 minutes.
+The crisp is done when the fruit is bubbling and the topping is medium brown in the center.

 Adding Healthy Plant Based Meals to Your Menu is Easy!